 It was an elementary error, a young man’s error, to have thought too much about possible explanations, to have engaged with the giant world to that extent, and to have thus invited its riposte.
 The fencing skills of human reason are bound to be outmatched by the mysteries of Ooranye.
 The time had arrived for him to pay the penalty for his misfortunes and mistakes; a penalty which consisted of being answered – in fact of being given the ultimate answer, which is ALL; which is too much.

 This is the fate we call nebulation.
-As it took hold, he staggered away from the mast.
-Reaching his grounded skimmer, he absently put out a hand and ran it over the vehicle, then dropped his hand to his side and walked on, without looking back until, after some fifty yards, he stopped again, drew his laser, gazed at it with a puzzled frown, dropped it onto the gralm and began to rotate, while his arms dangled and he gazed unfocusedly about the horizon.
+As it took hold, he staggered away from the base of the mast and, quite unknowingly, into easy range of its surveillance cameras.
+Reaching his grounded skimmer, he absently put out a hand and ran it over the vehicle.
+Then he dropped his hand to his side and walked on, without looking back until, after some fifty yards, he stopped again, drew his laser, gazed at it with a puzzled frown, dropped it onto the gralm and began to rotate, while his arms dangled and he gazed unfocusedly about the horizon.
 Then with frequent stops he wandered in a circle, as if in imitation of the curve of the world.
 At last he went back to his skimmer and leaned against it, gazing across it at that mist-patched horizon which was tugging his soul from his body.
 He had entered the game which no one can win.

 This ought to have been the end of Nyavyuhlm, backgrounder.
 According to all precedent, there should have been no reason for his tale to continue.
 Once you have become a nebulee, that’s that.
 No cure for the condition is known to exist.
 Your mind is blown and you might as well be dead.